 Cookies are a very small file that gets downloaded when a person visits your website.
 It can store snippets of information such as geolocation, computer system, visiting website, analytical data, third party data, etc.

 Cookies are separated into two parts: essential cookies and non-essential cookies.

-However, post-GDPR, websites are required to not only give the notice that your website is using cookies, but also to give the people option to accept or not.
+However, post-GDPR, websites are required to not only give the notice that your website is using cookies but also to give the people an option to accept or not.